 Chicago is a city with a lot to offer.
 But if you don’t do your research and plan ahead, then you can find yourself out in the cold.
 That would mean that you wouldn’t get the most out of your visit, which would be a great shame.

-To avoid that, have a read through our handy guide on the best hidden secrets that Chicago has to offer.
+To avoid that, have a read through on the best hidden secrets that Chicago has to offer.

 The Music Box

 This is a great one for the culture lovers out there.
 If you’re coming to Chicago for a cultural injection then you should look no further than this trendy little cinema.
 With only two screens, it remains a fantastic hidden secret, and one which has retained its classic facade.
 Inside you will find a cinema that shows the latest documentaries and art house films that you might not find anywhere else.
 They also show a load of classic films late at night, so you can see the cinematic essentials as they were meant to be seen – on the big screen!

 Chicago has a great drinking scene.
 From character-driven dive bars, right through to high-end cocktail joints.
 There is even a wide selection of gay bars in Chicago.
 Chicago really does have the full spectrum that any serious drinker could ever ask for.
 In many ways we are reticent to begin handing out the names of the best ones.
 The best bars are usually the ones that you stumble across when you already have a few drinks in your belly and some friends by your side.

 Chicago is walkable and has some great public transport.
 If you’re done in one place you should ask the regulars or the staff where their favorite place is, and follow the local knowledge.
 That way you’ll get an authentic experience of exploring the city.